In this guide we’ll take a look at the best patio heaters for the UK market.

 Gas heaters with visible flames are spectacular to look at but are much more expensive compared to the traditional alternative.
-Both types do utilise some sort of flame so do come with the added responsibility of being aware of the dangers that presents.
+Both types of heater do of course contain some sort of flame, produced from burning gas, so also come with the responsibility of being aware of the dangers this presents.

-Also, the fact these heaters run on gas means you do need to keep gas ganisters on hand.
-This means buying them, storing them, and disposing of them safely when empty.
+Finally, having a gas heater means you need to deal with the upkeep of gas canisters; this means buying them, storing them, and disposing of them safely when empty.
 This can put some people off, so it’s something to bear in mind.

 Electric Patio heaters